YouTube Ads Guide 2023: How to Advertise On YouTube

 Google has introduced various algorithms and made necessary changes on YouTube to make your YouTube ads campaign leveraging and investment-worthy.
 Here are a few highlighting changes Google made in recent years:

 Previously, advertisers could only target their users based on video ads.
 However, Google soon made necessary changes and announced that advertisers could reach more viewers based on their Google search history.
 Since almost 50% of YouTube views take place via mobile devices, advertisers can easily target an audience on Google or any other search engine looking for a specific product or service related to their brand.

 So, apart from targeting the user’s YouTube video viewing behaviour, advertisers can identify and filter the audience looking for something similar to your product or services.
 Marketers can look for any YouTube video closely related to their viewer’s search on Google.
 Your audience is more likely to watch a YouTube ad that answers their search and urges them to click through the video ads straight to your website.

 Audio ads are another popular advertising form preferred by marketers these days.
-As various social media apps and podcast channels are adapting to audio ads, Google has decided to keep up with the changes by bringing audio-only ads features.
-Advertisers can now create audio-only ads and reach maximum viewers without worrying about visual content creation.
+As various social media apps and podcast channels are adapting to audio ads, Google has decided to keep up with the changes by bringing audio-only ad features.
+Advertisers, including those seeking services from a Google Ads Agency in Sydney, can now create audio-only ads and reach maximum viewers without worrying about visual content creation.
 We recommend starting with video ads first and gradually shifting to audio-only ads.
 Once you have established your brand and have created an unmatched impression on the target audience, you can further engage with them using audio-only ads.